vuejs/eslint-plugin-vue/docs/rules/no-potential-component-option-typo.md

 # vue/no-potential-component-option-typo
 > disallow a potential typo in your component property

-- :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.

 ## :book: Rule Details

 This Rule disallow a potential typo in your component options